June 09, 2021 - 707 views|

 Today, as data has become nearly unlimited in nature — and more techniques emerge to extract more meaning from it, the data’s potential keeps growing.
 So, instead of data leading to insights, which leads to a greater need for data, we contend that exceptionally well-defined outcomes require data, and once the data is in hand, even more and better outcomes can be realized.
 This is the new virtuous circle.

-Another example is a major construction retailer that had a simple desired business outcome: drive high-volume traffic (particularly contractors) into its stores vs. those of a competitor.
+One example is a major construction retailer that had a simple desired business outcome: drive high-volume traffic (particularly contractors) into its stores vs. those of a competitor.
 The hypothesis was that by better understanding where people tended to go before and after a visit to its stores, it could offer targeted cross-promotion deals.

 With the business goal set, it was time to research the options for data supply.
 There was no way to do this in the normal course of business; the retailer’s app captures location information only while it’s on, and for the vast majority of people, that’s only when they’re at home or in the store, not after or before they leave.